Brody-Lab/PulseInputDDM.jl/docs/src/index.md

     >> conda create --name julia
 ```

-Now that you've created this new environment, you need to use it,
+Now that you've created this new environment, you need to "activate" it,

 ```
     >> source activate julia
 ```

-Next, you need to install Julia via [anaconda](https://anaconda.org/conda-forge/julia),
+Next, you need to install Julia within this environment via [anaconda](https://anaconda.org/conda-forge/julia),

 ```
     >> conda install -c conda-forge julia
 ```

-You are using a *whole new version of Julia* (not the same one as when you execute `module load julia` on scotty or spock), so you will need to re-install lots of packages (if you have used Julia on scotty or spock before), most specifically, the IJulia package.
+You are using a *whole new version of Julia* (_not_ the one you use when you execute `module load julia` on scotty or spock), so you will need to re-install lots of packages (if you have used Julia on scotty or spock before), most specifically, the IJulia package so you can use Julia in a Jupyter notebook.

 #### Installing the IJulia package

-Once, Julia is installed, you can launch it by typing `>> julia`.
+Once, Julia is installed, you can launch it by typing `julia`.
 From here, you need to add the IJulia package so you can use Julia in a notebook.
-This is done in the normal way,
+In Julia 1.0, you can access the "package manager" by pressing `]`.
+From there, enter

 ```
-    julia > using Pkg
-    julia > Pkg.add("IJulia")
+    (v1.0) pkg > add IJulia
 ```

 You might now want to add any packages you use, again in the normal way (for example, you can now add the pulse_input_DDM package, as we will do eventually, described in the [Getting the pulse input DDM package from GitHub](@ref) section).
 You're done (with this part)!
 You can exit Julia.